 Dog food allergy treatment boils down to one underlying principle: identify foods your dog is allergic to and avoid feeding him those.
 "That's why the elimination diet and trial period is so essential," says Shmalberg, "as it's the only way to identify which foods, and food proteins, a dog can tolerate and which he can't."
 Now, if it's a food intolerance rather than an allergy (which is far more likely), a food trial is still helpful, but a simple change of diet can be just as effective.
 "A diet with a different composition from the one currently being fed is often enough to improve symptoms," Shmalberg explains.

-Unless formulated well, with the advice of a veterinary nutritionist, many homemade diets are deficient in certain critical nutrients.
+Unless formulated well, with the advice of a board certified or residency-trained veterinary nutritionist, many homemade diets are deficient in certain critical nutrients.

 Aside from that, there are a few other tactics that come up in dealing with food allergies and intolerances.
 Here's a brief overview, plus considerations, pros, and cons for each.

 Antihistamines like Benadryl can minimize itching, and they're relatively safe and vet-approved for use at home.
 Topical anti-itch shampoos and ointments may help too—just be sure to get your vet's OK before giving your dog any over-the-counter medication or remedy.
 Antibiotics and antifungals like cephalexin and ketoconazole, for example, may help in the short term to treat secondary infections that occur when the skin is inflamed, "but symptoms usually recur after stopping," says Shmalberg.
 As for anti-inflammatory medications like steroids?
 "They typically don't do anything to help many food allergy symptoms," he says.